 • While rice cooks, finely dice tomato.
 Peel and finely dice kiwi.
 Zest and quarter lime.

-• In a medium bowl, combine scallion greens, tomato, kiwi, ¼ tsp sugar (½ tsp for 4 servings), and a big squeeze of lime juice to taste.
+• In a medium bowl, combine scallion greens, tomato, kiwi, and a big squeeze of lime juice to taste.
 Season generously with salt and pepper.

-• In a small bowl, combine sour cream, lime zest, and ¼ tsp chili powder (½ tsp for 4 servings).
-(You’ll use more chili powder in the next step.)
+• In a small bowl, combine sour cream, lime zest, and a pinch of chipotle powder to taste.
+(TIP: Like things spicy?
+Add more chipotle powder!)
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt and pepper.

 • Pat chicken* dry with paper towels. • Heat a large drizzle of oil in a large pan over medium-high heat.
-Add chicken, Southwest Spice, and remaining chili powder if desired.
+Add chicken, Southwest Spice, and a pinch of chipotle powder if you like things spicy.
 Cook, stirring occasionally, until browned, 3-5 minutes. • Stir in stock concentrate, 2 TBSP water (3 TBSP water for 4 servings), and a big pinch of salt and pepper.
 Cook, stirring, until liquid has reduced and chicken is coated and cooked through, 1-2 minutes more.

 • Fluff rice with a fork; season with salt and pepper. • Divide rice between bowls and top with chicken and salsa.
 Drizzle with crema and serve with any remaining lime wedges on the side.